mikolainer/ipedit/README.md

 You can get built demo app from `bin` directory

 # Main features
-- keep valid count of separators (0 or 3)
+- keep valid count of the separators (0 or 3)
-- move cursor position when you try to remove separator
+- move the cursor position when you try to remove a separator
 - remove all separators when the last digit removed
 - insert all separators when the firts separator added
 - convert int to IPv4
-- clear end of octet by entering octet separator
+- clear end of the octet by entering octet separator
 - different ways to add separator

 # Description